damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 * Markdown rendering performance has been improved, leading to a 3x performance boost in the most ideal cases, though this highly depends on the type of data being rendered.
 Merge request:  https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3389
 * Emoji autocomplete performance has been improved.
 Merge request: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3458
 * The referenced merge requests and related branches of an issue are now loaded asynchronously.
 This reduces the loading time of issue pages.
 Merge request: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3678
+* Re-enable GZIP compression of assets in production gitlab-org/gitlab-ce!3632
+* Load the emoji spritesheet only when necessary. gitlab-org/gitlab-ce!3449

 ## GitLab Mattermost 2.2